-As a psychologist, Christian Montag discusses the question of which personality traits are associated with problematic or addiction-like user behavior.
-He discusses the latest developments such as the "Internet of Things" or the use of apps, digital platforms and AI in psychology and medicine without bias.
+Christian Montag discusses the question of which personality traits are associated with problematic or addiction-like user behavior.
+He discusses recent developments such as the "Internet of Things" or the use of apps, digital platforms and AI in psychology and medicine in an unbiased manner.
+He also deals in detail with currently particularly urgent topics such as "filter bubbles" and fake news and provides suggestions on how we can preserve our digital independence.

 Prof. Dr. Christian Montag teaches at the University of Ulm and at the University of Electronic Science and Technology of China (UESTC) in Chengdu.
 His research focuses on the biological foundations of personality and the field of psychoinformatics.